din/compose/README.md

 The starting route must always be specified as a keypath to the component which will be presented at first.
 A `Router` instance has the following methods to perform navigation:

 - `router.replace(_ keyPath : KeyPath<Component, Component>)` replaces the whole routing stack with the specified keypath.
-- `router.push(_ keyPath : KeyPath<Component, Component>)` pushes a new view into the routing stack.
+- `router.push(_ keyPath : KeyPath<Component, Component>, animated : Bool = true)` pushes a new view into the routing stack.
-- `router.pop()`  removes the last keypath from the routing stack.
+- `router.pop(animated : Bool = true)`  removes the last keypath from the routing stack.
-- `router.popToRoot()` removes all the keypaths from the routing stack and returns to the root one (which is specified when you create a `Router` instance).
+- `router.popToRoot(animated : Bool = false)` removes all the keypaths from the routing stack and returns to the root one (which is specified when you create a `Router` instance).

 Whenever any of the aforementioned routing methods are executed, the router componet's view is immediately updated with the contents of the component under the routed keypath.